Frigatebird: Behaviour and ecology

 Having the largest wing-area-to-body-weight ratio of any bird, frigatebirds are essentially aerial.
 This allows them to soar continuously and only rarely flap their wings.
 One great frigatebird, being tracked by satellite in the Indian Ocean, stayed aloft for two months.
 They can fly higher than 4,000 meters in freezing conditions.
 Like swifts they are able to spend the night on the wing, but they will also return to an island to roost on trees or cliffs.
 Field observations in the Mozambique Channel found that great frigatebirds could remain on the wing for up to 12 days while foraging.
 Highly adept, they use their forked tails for steering during flight and make strong deep wing-beats, though not suited to flying by sustained flapping.
 Frigatebirds bathe and clean themselves in flight by flying low and splashing at the water surface before preening and scratching afterwards.
 Conversely, frigatebirds do not swim and with their short legs cannot walk well or take off from the sea easily.

-According to a study in the journal Nature Communication, scientists attached an accelerometer and an electroencephalogram testing device on nine great frigatebirds to measure if they slept during flight.
+According to a study in the journal Nature Communications, scientists attached an accelerometer and an electroencephalogram testing device on nine great frigatebirds to measure if they slept during flight.
 The study found the birds do sleep, but usually only using one hemisphere of the brain at a time and usually sleep while ascending at higher altitudes.
 The amount of time mid-air sleeping was less than an hour and always at night.

 The average life span is unknown but in common with seabirds such as the wandering albatross and Leach's storm petrel, frigatebirds are long-lived.
 In 2002, 35 ringed great frigatebirds were recovered on Tern Island in the Hawaiian Islands.
 Of these ten were older than 37 years and one was at least 44 years of age.

 Despite having dark plumage in a tropical climate, frigatebirds have found ways not to overheat—particularly as they are exposed to full sunlight when on the nest.
 They ruffle feathers to lift them away from the skin and improve air circulation, and can extend and upturn their wings to expose the hot undersurface to the air and lose heat by evaporation and convection.
 Frigatebirds also place their heads in the shade of their wings, and males frequently flutter their gular pouches.

+Unlike most seabirds, frigatebirds are thermal soarers, using thermals to glide.
+This is in contrast to birds like albatrosses, which are dynamic soarers, using winds produced by the waves to stay aloft.